tchbnl/alpaca/README.md

 A minified version allows for quickly pasting it into a shell without needing to install anything.
 This is where I reveal it's written in Bash.
 I'm sorry.

 It's probably easy enough to adapt this to Nginx.
 I might make an Nginx version.

+**Didn't you write another script called alpaca that did hits per hour and some other stuff?**

+We don't talk about that.